-- Ensure you have Media directory in ~/Movie/TV (ie ~/Movie/TV/Media)
+- Ensure you have Media directory in ~/Movies/TV (ie ~/Movies/TV/Media)

-- Change Media location via Music - Preferences - Files to: /Users/<YOU>/Movie/TV/Media .
-Select - "Keep Music folder organised" and "Copy files to Music Media folder when adding to library".
+- Change Media location via: TV - Preferences - Files to: /Users/<YOU>/Movies/TV/Media .
+Select - "Keep Media folder organised" and "Copy files to Media folder when adding to library".
 You will get prompted to copy files as per preferences, select "Yes".

 NOTE: The Movie / TV content migration seems to work and be less problematic than music one.
 One reason is that there is no Cover Art.
 A problem I have seen is that if you have downloaded movies from the iTunes Store, then these now appear twice in your Movie library, onces for the downloaded copy and a second one for the iTunes store cloud version.
 If you delete the downloaded version from your library and then re-download the file, this fixes the problem.
 If you have a large number of Movies then this will result in a lot of very large downloads.